 Quillette states on their about page that they are a “for-profit venture and funded primarily through reader donations.
 We also receive modest funding through online advertising via Amazon Affiliates.”

-In review, Quillette is a right leaning blog that features lengthy, well written articles.
+In review, Quillette is a right-leaning blog that features lengthy, well-written articles.
 Headlines occasionally utilize loaded language such as this: Cowardice at Columbia.
 This story is also properly sourced to credible local media and provides video evidence.
-In another article, Jordan Peterson, And the New Chivalry they report favorably on Jordan Peterson who has made several anti-Feminist statements and has called for “enforced monogamy”, and “The people who hold that our culture is an oppressive patriarchy, they don’t want to admit that the current hierarchy might be predicated on competence.”
+In another article, Jordan Peterson, And the New Chivalry, they report favorably on Jordan Peterson, who has made several anti-feminist statements and has called for “enforced monogamy,” and “The people who hold that our culture is an oppressive patriarchy, they don’t want to admit that the current hierarchy might be predicated on competence.”

-In general, Quillette promotes right leaning positions such as anti-feminism and questionable viewpoints regarding racism.
-For example, in this article they state “Racist attitudes of whites towards blacks have long become socially unacceptable in America, although the reverse, racism of a minority directed at the white majority, is still tolerated or even encouraged.”
+In general, Quillette promotes right-leaning positions such as anti-feminism and questionable viewpoints regarding racism.
+For example, in this article, they state, “Racist attitudes of whites towards blacks have long become socially unacceptable in America, although the reverse, racism of a minority directed at the white majority, is still tolerated or even encouraged.”

-Overall, we rate Quillette Questionable based on the promotion of racial pseudoscience and the use of poor sources.
-(D. Van Zandt 6/4/2017) Updated (8/05/2019)
+Overall, we rate Quillette Questionable based on the promotion of racial pseudoscience, the use of poor sources, and failed fact checks.
+(D. Van Zandt 6/4/2017) Updated (5/19/2021)